-Ms. Hartzell has significant experience in intellectual property litigation, including cases involving patent, trademark, copyright and trade secret.
+Ms. Hartzell has significant experience in intellectual property litigation, including cases involving patents, trademarks, copyrights, and trade secrets.
 She also has experience enforcing covenants not-to-compete and confidentiality agreements.
 Clients hire her to protect their intellectual property rights and to defend them against infringement allegations.
 She works closely with her clients to understand their business needs and aggressively defends her clients’ interests, seeking the most efficient route to resolve litigation in a way that satisfies those needs.